tlenz88/ChIPPy/README.md

 ### Conda environment installation

 To make installation of ChIPPy dependencies easier, users can create a conda environment using the provided YAML file.
+Any dependencies for other utilities within this package will also be installed.

 1. Download and install [miniconda](https://docs.conda.io/en/latest/miniconda.html) or [anaconda](https://www.anaconda.com/download).